DH5DAX/Cloudlog/API_QRZ_LOOKUP.md

 - Station information displays

 ### Location Services
-Geographic information for mapping:
+Geographic information for mapping and navigation:
-- Plotting contacts on maps
+- Plotting contacts on maps with distance rings
-- Distance and bearing calculations
+- Distance and bearing calculations for beam headings
-- Grid square validation
+- Grid square validation and path analysis
+- Propagation predictions and path planning

 ### QSL Management
 QSL routing and management: